dogukannn/dogukannn.github.io/_posts/2022/2022-04-10-creating-surfaces-with-bezier-curves.markdown

 ## How to create a bezier surface

-We had our curve in our hand, to make it a surface we need to add a new dimension to our curve.
-If we define our control points of our curve as another Bezier curves, if we sample these infinite curve cluster with a wanted rate we will have a point cloud which represents a surface.
+We had our curve in our hands, to make it a surface we need to add a new dimension to the curve.
+If we define the control points of our curve as other Bezier curves, if we sample these infinite curve clusters with a wanted rate we will have a point cloud that represents a surface.

 <div class="fig figcenter fighighlight">
   <img src="/post_assets/0/bezier_surface.png">